 In short, your blog needs to stand out.
 With the many influencers and vloggers monetizing their reach and skills, you have to post your best work every time.

-Earn money from your love for fashion and from your creativity with an accessories business.
-Sell handmade pieces such as earrings, necklaces, and bracelets that cater to almost everyone.
+Earn money from your love for fashion and creativity with an accessories business.
+Sell handmade pieces such as earrings, necklaces, and bracelets.
 Other accessories you can offer are wallets, bags, and phone pouches.

-For this home-based business idea, PHP 10,000 is a good starting capital.
-This initial amount covers materials, overhead costs, and website design for your online shop.
+For this home-based business idea, ₱10,000 is a good starting capital, which covers materials, overhead costs, and website design for your online shop.
 But it can increase depending on factors, such as expensive materials.
-Using leather can raise your starting capital to PHP 30,000.
+Using leather can raise your starting capital to ₱30,000.

 For clients, you can find them on freelance platforms like Upwork or Freelancer, or through your own professional network.
 If you want to write your own full-length novel, you can be a ghostwriter or a self-publisher—all without having to leave your home.

 Of course, if you want to self-publish, there are additional costs such as book design fees, marketing, promotional expenses, and editing services.
-But it’s a good business idea for creative writers at home.
+But it’s a good business to start in the Philippines for creative writers at home.

 Starting the business from scratch?
 Invest in hairstyling and haircutting equipment and supplies.
-Salon chairs and shampoo chairs cost around PHP 8,000.
-Prepare to shell out around PHP 50,000 to get your home salon business started.
-It will also be beneficial to keep yourself updated with the latest hairstyles and trends.
+Salon chairs and shampoo chairs cost around ₱8,000.
+Prepare to shell out around ₱50,000 to get your home salon business started.
+Don't forget to keep yourself updated with the latest hairstyles and trends.

-Another great home-based business in the Philippines is print on demand.
-If you want to sell your own shirt designs, just upload your design on your online store and only have it printed when someone places an order.
+Another great home-based business in the Philippines is print-on-demand.
+If you want to sell your own shirt designs, just upload your design to your online store and print it only when someone places an order.
 This eliminates the need to buy printing machines and hire staff.

 Some of the popular print providers in the Philippines are Teespring, PrintDrop, and Printful.
 And yes, you don’t need to shell out money to get your printing business started.
-You just need to have an online store where your customers can buy your items.
+You just need to set up an online store where your customers can buy your items.

 Print providers will charge you only for the production cost.
 You also get to set the price for your product.
 Aside from shirts, you can print hoodies, sweatshirts, baseball caps, pillows, bags, mugs, phone cases, and notebooks.

 You don’t need to be a well-traveled person or work in the travel industry to start this kind of business.
-Just be familiar with the booking or ticketing process, know the travel requirements of each country, and answer customer inquiries professionally.
-For as little as PHP 20,000, you can have your own home-based travel agency business.
+Just familiarize yourself with the booking or ticketing process, know the travel requirements of each country, and answer customer inquiries professionally.
+For as little as ₱20,000, you can have your own home-based travel agency business.

 To get your home-based travel agency running, you’ll need a computer, a phone, a printer, and an internet connection.
-Your business should also be DTI-registered so that you can be a member of the International Air Transport Association (IATA), which is a requirement if you’re going to issue airline tickets.
+You should also register your business with the Department of Trade and Industry (DTI) so you can be a member of the International Air Transport Association (IATA), which is a requirement if you’re going to issue airline tickets.

 Depending on the travel agency you tie up with, you can enjoy benefits like exclusive access to booking portals, your own business website, a rewards plan, or a commission scheme.
 You can earn from booking airline tickets, hotel accommodations, and tour packages, or from your referrals.